Postpartum anxiety, new mom worries, and what’s the difference anyways?

 My husband would get up, take my (now hysterically crying) babe, and I would sit back down on the bed – heart racing, convinced I could never sleep again.
 Because as soon as I fell asleep, that would be it.
 No one would be awake to make sure the baby was OK, and obviously, that would mean the baby wouldn’t be OK.

-Now, in a way I was “lucky” – in that I’ve had severe anxiety my whole life, and I dealt with lots of anxiety while I was pregnant as well.
+Now, in a way I was “lucky” – in that I’ve had severe anxiety my whole life, and I dealt with lots of anxiety in pregnancy as well.
 Dealing with it is something I have years of experience doing.
 And I do it pretty well, for the most part.

 But, throwing a baby and all those hormones into the mix was certainly something that added a new dimension to my anxiety, and I can only imagine that for someone who HASN’T experienced anxiety before they were postpartum…